-Daily results shall be recorded on the Hydration Register and retained by SCEE Electrical.
+Daily results shall be recorded and retained by SCEE Electrical.
 The register will be provided to Synergy if requested.

 Results of testing are to be addressed in accordance with the Hydration Management protocol Flowchart, and will be used to promote self-awareness of personal hydration levels